5-HTP supplements are taken for anxiety, depression and insomnia, but the science does not support this. However, there are some potent alternatives.

-While 5-HTP is boosting serotonin, this happens at the expense of other neurotransmitters, specifically dopamine, norepinephrine, and epinephrine.
+While 5-HTP boosts serotonin, this happens at the expense of other neurotransmitters, specifically dopamine, norepinephrine, and epinephrine.
+(14)

-So prolonged use of 5-HTP will ultimately have you trading in one brain chemical imbalance for several others.
+So, prolonged use of 5-HTP will ultimately have you exchanging one brain chemical imbalance for several others.

 You’ve seen both sides of 5-HTP — the benefits and the side effects.